Valley physics in the two bands $\mathbf{k}\cdot\mathbf{p}$ model for SiGe heterostructures and spin qubits: Valley-orbit mixing and dipole matrix elements

+The dipoles $|\langle x\rangle_\mathrm{inter}|$ and $|\langle y\rangle_\mathrm{inter}|$ show a weak dependence on $Y_\mathrm{sp}$, which suggests that they primarily result from disorder at the smooth Si/SiGe interfaces (for the present structures).
 We thus plot the two bands \kp and TB dipole matrix elements in plain Si quantum wells as a function of the interface width $w_\mathrm{int}$ in \cref{fig:dip_smwint} (with the same parameters as in \cref{fig:vs_smwintdot}).
 The in-plane dipoles at $w_\mathrm{int}=10$\,ML are indeed comparable to \cref{fig:dip_sp_NDDcomp}, but $|\langle z\rangle_\mathrm{inter}|$ is much smaller (and consistent with the limit $Y_\mathrm{sp}\to0$).
 Both the in-plane and vertical dipoles steadily grow with $w_\mathrm{int}>3$\,ML as the wave functions penetrate farther into the disordered alloy.
 The agreement between the TB and two bands \kp models is very good, which demonstrates that the latter captures valley-orbit mixing accurately.

 Finally, we compare the two bands \kp and TB dipole matrix elements in quantum wells with a residual Ge concentration $Y_w$ in \cref{fig:dip_smYw} ($\Delta Y=Y_b-Y_w=30$\% and interface width $w_\mathrm{int}=10$\,ML as in \cref{fig:vs_unifw10}).
 As expected, the average inter-valley dipole matrix elements increase with alloy disorder in the well (as does the valley splitting $\Delta$).
 The in-plane dipole matrix elements can, in particular, be significant down to small $Y_w\gtrsim 2\%$.
 The agreement between TB and the two bands \kp model is, once again, very satisfactory.